maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

     .. method:: set_value_alignment (xalign, yalign)

         Sets the alignment of the value label.
-See also :meth:`HildonButton.set_alignment` to set the alignment of the whole contents of the button.
+See also :meth:`Button.set_alignment` to set the alignment of the whole contents of the button.

         :param xalign: the horizontal alignment of the value label, from 0 (left) to 1 (right).
         :param yalign: the vertical alignment of the value label, from 0 (top) to 1 (bottom).